LexiFi/gen_js_api/CLASSES.md

       [@@js.call "f"]
   ````

 As always, the names can be omitted if they correspond to the implicit
 naming scheme.

-And as for value bindings, some implicit rules apply,
+Prior to version 1.0.7, as for value bindings, some implicit rules applied,
-so that `[@@js.*]` attributes can often be omitted (in particular, in
+so that `[@@js.*]` attributes could often be omitted (in particular, in
 all the examples above).

-The following rules are applied in order:
+The following rules were applied in order:

 - If the method is a function with one argument `t -> unit` and its
   name starts with `set_`, then the declaration is assumed to be a